Actionb/mizdb-watchlist/README.md

 ```

 ### ListViewMixin
-You can also use the `ListViewMixin` to add annotations to your ListViews:
+To add the above annotations, you can add the `ListViewMixin` to your ListViews:
 ```python
 from mizdb_watchlist.views import ListViewMixin